 In most cases the trucking insurance company would pay any settlement or judgment.
 In some cases that company will be self-insured so the actual trucking company will pay out of pocket.
 Either way if the case needs to go to litigation you would typically file suit against the truck driver and the trucking company to cover all of your bases.

 It’s not always as simple as it sounds, though.
 Today, trucking insurance companies are trying to pay less and less to injured victims.
 You may discover that the insurance company will balk at paying, just like the trucking company and the trucker themselves.
 You’ll need an experienced semi-accident lawyer to hold the right party responsible for paying.

 Have a Legal Question?
 We Have Answers

-When you need to learn more about your rights after a semi-truck accident, the attorneys at Zirkin & Schmerling Law can help.
-Contact us or call us at (410) 753-4611 to set up an appointment with one of our experienced semi-truck accident lawyers today.
+When you need to learn more about your rights after a semi-truck or large trucking accident, the attorneys at Zirkin & Schmerling Law can help.
+Contact us or call our law firm at (410) 753-4611 to set up an appointment with one of our experienced semi-truck accident lawyers today.